Silver Wings Over Washington

 "The Cleveland National Air Show with

-Tribute to Rear Admiral Whitey Feightner
+a Tribute to Rear Admiral Whitey Feightner

 featuring the Harrier and the L39 Albatross"